nuxt/framework/docs/content/3.api/1.composables/use-router.md

 `useRouter` composable provides `afterEach`, `beforeEach` and `beforeResolve` helper methods that acts as nagivation guards.

-However, Nuxt has a concept of **Route middleware** that simplifies the implementation of navigation guards and provides much better developer experience.
+However, Nuxt has a concept of **route middleware** that simplifies the implementation of navigation guards and provides a better developer experience.

 ::ReadMore{link="/guide/directory-structure/middleware"}
 ::